mppmu/qmc/README.md

 `ErrorMode errormode`

-Controls the error goal that the library attempts to acheive when the integrand return type is a complex type.
+Controls the error goal that the library attempts to achieve when the integrand return type is a complex type.
 For real types the `errormode` setting is ignored.

 Possible values:
 *  `all` - try to find an estimate `E` for the integral `I` which fulfills  `|E-I| <= max(epsabs, epsrel*I)` for each component (real and imaginary) separately,